 Unlike stocks and shares, real estate is a tangible asset you can enjoy.
 Buy real estate in a country where you like spending time, and visit it for vacations.
 The rest of the year you can rent it out for extra income.
-Alternatively you can buy real estate in a Southern Hemisphere country and use it as an escape from the U.S. winter.
+Alternatively, you can buy real estate in a Southern Hemisphere country and use it as an escape from the U.S. winter.

 Renovation overseas is a different prospect than at home.
-Builders aren’t always to the same standard you would expect, and sourcing materials can be a costly exercise in some cases.
-The cultural differences can sometimes make for a trying experience.
-Waiting months for minimal progress is a recurring theme from people who have tried.
-If you have the skills or connections to make renovation work for you then you stand to make a killing.
+Builders aren’t always held to the same standards you expect, and sourcing materials can be a costly exercise.
+The cultural differences can make for a trying experience.
+Waiting months for minimal progress is common.
+Then again, if you have the skills or connections to make renovation work for you, then you stand to make a killing.

-Italy might seem like a strange choice to be on a list of bargain property destinations, but outside of the major cities, cheap properties abound.
+Italy might seem like a strange choice on a list of bargain property destinations, but outside of the major cities, cheap properties abound.
 In fact, some areas of Italy have the cheapest properties on this list.

 More on real estate in Italy…

 Cuenca is a city with a population of around 700,000 nestled in the southern Andes.
 It’s a well-preserved city with a number of historic buildings and cobbled streets.
-Most of the architecture is Spanish-colonial style with a lot of well-preserved apartments and houses.
+Most of the architecture is Spanish-colonial style with a lot of well-kept apartments and houses.
 Cuenca has moved with the times and boasts fast internet and safe drinking water.
-The infrastructure is strong with good schools and other public services.
+The infrastructure is strong with impressive schools and other public services.

 More on real estate in Ecuador…